Sikorsky S-43: Surviving aircraft

 Hughes' S-43 N440 was the last example to fly.
 It is now owned by Kermit Weeks, and was at the Fantasy of Flight Museum restoration facility, in Polk City, Florida, awaiting reassembly and restoration to flight.

 A Sikorsky JRS-1 is displayed at the Smithsonian National Air & Space Museum's Steven F. Udvar-Hazy Center in Virginia, in an unrestored state.
 This aircraft was on duty at Pearl Harbor on December 7, 1941.
 It was acquired by the Smithsonian in 1960 and spent 51 years in storage before being placed on display in 2011.
-It is eventually planned to restore the aircraft.
+As of late 2026 the Smithsonian has begun a multi-year restoration process on the aircraft which is tentatively expected to go back on display around 2028.